-- Businesses are required to have an assigned safety monitor who is tasked with ensuring social distancing and best-hygiene practices are in place and followed. - Businesses must establish hours for vulnerable populations, and implement purchase limits on high demand items. - Businesses must also limit occupancy within their stores to 5 persons per 1000 square feet, with a maximum of 450 people. - Households should limit the number of people going to retail stores. - Playgrounds will be closed at City parks but green space at parks remains open. - Residents are strongly encouraged to wear non-medical grade masks or cloth face coverings when outside their residences. - Residents are encouraged to maintain a voluntary curfew from 10:00 PM to 5:00 AM.

-City-operated health clinic is closed.
+- Businesses are required to have an assigned safety monitor who is tasked with ensuring social distancing and best-hygiene practices are in place and followed. - Businesses must establish hours for vulnerable populations, and implement purchase limits on high demand items. - Businesses must also limit occupancy within their stores to 5 persons per 1000 square feet, with a maximum of 450 people. - Households should limit the number of people going to retail stores. - Playgrounds will be closed at City parks but green space at parks remains open. - Residents are strongly encouraged to wear non-medical grade masks or cloth face coverings when outside their residences. - Residents are encouraged to maintain a voluntary curfew from 10:00 PM to 5:00 AM. - To coordinate prescreening and referral directly with UT Health East Texas, patients may call (903) 596- DOCS. - To coordinate prescreening and referral directly with CHRISTUS Trinity Mother Frances, patients may call (903) 606-DOCS.
+In the event of an emergency, call 911. - City of Longview: City-operated health clinic is OPEN.
 Employees have been encouraged to use Teledoc for telemedicine.
 City of Longview is encouraging their citizens to contact the CHRISTUS Good Shepherd Health System hotline at 1-800-458-4559 through the City of Longview / Gregg County COVID-19 hotline at (903) 237-1215.
-Fewer riders requiring alteration/reduction of Bus Transportation routes as needed.